arahi7860/sql-intro/readme.md

 - With relational databases, we use SQL
 - There isn't a standard language across noSQL databases

+> What language do we use to interface with mongoDB?

 **Database Management System (DBMS):** The software that lets a user interact (query) the data in a database

 - relational examples include PostgreSQL and MySQL